Western Wall of Temple Mount

 Moroccans' Gate

-Bab al-Maghribah in the western wall allows non-Muslims to enter the Haram al-Sharif (Temple Mount) area via a wooden ramp.
-To the right is al-Buraq mosque and to the left is Madrassah al-Fakhar.
+Bab al-Maghribah (Arabic: باب المغاربة), commonly known in English as the Moroccans’ Gate, is a gate set into the Western Wall of the Haram al-Sharif (Temple Mount) enclosure in Jerusalem.
+It constitutes the sole authorized access point for non-Muslims to enter the Haram al-Sharif (Temple Mount) area via a wooden ramp.
+To the right (north) is al-Buraq mosque and to the left (south) is Madrassah al-Fakhar.
 It was installed in the 12th century in the Western Wall above Barclay's Gate, at the level of the Temple Mount esplanade, and named after the residents of the adjacent neighborhood.
-At some stage, probably in the 12th century and maybe even later, this gate called Bab al-Magharbeh was installed in the Western Wall above Barclay's Gate, at the level of the Temple Mount esplanade.

 Ablution Gate